nus-cs2103-AY2324S1/tp/docs/UserGuide.md

        add: Adds a card to the deck.
 Parameters: q/QUESTION a/ANSWER
       ```
 #### Usage
-1. User Input: `add q/ opcode for R format instructions a/ 000000 t/ CS2100 t/ MIPS`
+1. User Input: `add q/opcode for R format instructions a/000000 t/CS2100 t/MIPS`

 2. Successful Output